Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Started the Expressworks workshopper again on Node School.
 I feel as though I understand everything a lot more second time round.
 I have just completed the Good Old Form challenge.

 **Thoughts**: Up to this point I am feeling very confident with Express.
-I havent hit any major hurdles which is inevitable in the nest few challenges.
-However every hurdle I overcome improved my knowledge and skills.
+I haven't hit any major hurdles which is inevitable in the next few challenges.
+However every hurdle I overcome improves my knowledge and skills.

+### Day 71: March 15th, Wednesday

+**Todays progress**: Completed the Stylish CSS and Param Pam Pam challenges on Expressworks.
+Been working on the FCC Manc webpack config and getting the Github repo organised and ready for contributions.

+**Thoughts**: Today was a pretty productive day.
+I managed to get a few more Expressworks challenges done, the Param Pam Pam challenge was a little confusing though to begin with.
+In terms of the FCC website the webpack config is looking good, we have reloading on our webpack dev server and everything is compiling perfectly.
+Now I have been thinking of introduing Sass and Scss files into the project so people can pick and choose what style they want to go for.
+It has been difficult to find an npm that updates the changes made to a Sass file to the Scss file and vice versa.
+I imagine a lot of people wouldn't do that for working projects but this is for people to learn.
+I am now thinking that we could use Stylus so people can pick whatever style they want and then post dev server we could have a script that converts the css to Stylus in a single format style.
+Therefore everything is kept neat and tidy.